 What is the Commerce Department Leadership Role?

-In the U.S. Government, the Department of Commerce plays a critical role in advancing the digital economy, drawing on the expertise of its bureaus working on trade, standards and emerging technologies, the free flow of information, intellectual property, privacy, cybersecurity, and Internet policy.
-The Digital Attaché Program is part of the Department of Commerce’s comprehensive effort to promote the digital economy and better meet U.S. industry’s current and future needs.
+In the U.S. Government, the Department of Commerce plays a critical role in advancing the digital economy, drawing on the expertise of its bureaus working on trade, standards, and emerging technologies, the free flow of information, intellectual property, privacy, cybersecurity, and Internet policy.
+The Digital Attaché Program is part of the Department of Commerce’s comprehensive effort to promote the digital economy and better meet the U.S. industry’s current and future needs.
 Efforts are closely coordinated with the State Department’s Digital Economy Officers Program in support of U.S. Digital Economy companies globally.